* WRITING IN PROGRESS *

 Symbolic beasts, dragons, wolves, light and dark, warriors, kings and queens, battles, heartbreak, broken dreams, people surviving while lost, fighting forces seen and unseen.
-To win over doubt, they need to believe in fairy tales once more.Folklore hides elements of truth and only those that seek may find.
-In those dark times of searching, remember, that strength, like truth, comes from within.
+To win they need to believe in fairy tales again.Folklore hides elements of truth and only those that seek may find.
+In those dark times of searching, remember that strength, like truth, comes from within.
 Feel it, breathe it, allow it, not with eyes but the heart.
 Not with mind but the soul.
-Sometimes daring to hope seems too distant a thing to grasp, but believe that light lies just beyond sight, ready to shine and break into a new dawn on the horizon.
+Sometimes, daring to hope seems too distant a thing to grasp, but believe that light lies just beyond sight ready to shine and break into a new dawn on the horizon.
 Close your eyes, reach out and grab it with both hands.
 It is there, have courage, rest if you must, but never give up hope for a brighter day is closer than you think.

 Defiance can rise in many forms...

 The Prophecy ~ Symbolism past & future

 Sfera con Sfera / The Sphere within a Sphere - Italian sculptor Arnaldo Pomodoro is known to construct enormous spheres with layers of complexities.
 One of his monumental orbs stands tall as the centerpiece of the Courtyard of the Pinecone at the Vatican Museum.
 The structure titled Sfera con Sfera, translated as Sphere within a Sphere, is a bronze statue that appears golden as the sun shines down on it.
 It is 4 meters (a little over 13 feet) in diameter.